Various pink and red heart shapes and scribbles overlapping on a red background.

 At the time, there was a national debate over whether sign up should be automatic, with an option to opt out as opposed to needing to opt in.
 This campaign was designed to break the ice when it came to what many viewed as an uncomfortable topic, igniting a conversation around talking about your donation wishes with your loved ones.

 The campaign aimed to spark 6,400 conversations – one for every person in the UK currently waiting for an organ transplant.
-Media monitoring tool, Gorkana, reported that with over 300 pieces of PR coverage, and over 530,000 views of the video on Moonpig’s Facebook page, the campaign certainly delivered.
+With over 300 pieces of press coverage and over 530,000 views Facebook views, the campaign certainly delivered.

 Engagement was also up across the board on Moonpig’s social media, most notably on Instagram which saw an increase of 11.5% in February compared to their average of 2.28%.